Infant and Convertible Car Seats

 How do I know if the car seat is installed securely?

 Carefully read and follow your car seat’s instruction manual and the vehicle’s owner manual for proper installation, and then test for tightness.
 With your weakest hand at the belt path, tilt and push the car seat forward and back and from side to side.
 Some "play" from front to back or about an inch from side to side is acceptable.
 The vehicle belt or LATCH belt used to secure the car seat should not loosen during this test.
 Get your seat checked over by a CPST in your area to confirm it is installed properly.
+Schedule an appointment with our Consumer Care team to guide you through the installation process!

 What is the LATCH system?